zonpig/SC3020-Project-2/what_if_questions.md

 For Scanning:
 Specific
-What happens if I change the Sequential scan of table A to an Index Scan?
+What happens if I replace Sequential Scan with an Index Scan on table A?
-What happens if I change the Sequential scan of table A to a BitMap Scan?
+What happens if I replace Sequential Scan with a BitMap Scan on table A?
 What happens if I prevent the use of Sequential Scan for table A?

-What happens if I change the Index Scan of table A to a Sequential Scan?
+What happens if I replace Index Scan with a Sequential Scan on table A?
-What happens if I change the Index Scan of table A to a BitMap Scan?
+What happens if I replace Index Scan with a BitMap Scan on table A?
 What happens if I prevent the use of Index Scan for table A?

-What happens if I change the BitMap Scan of table A to a Sequential Scan?
+What happens if I replace BitMap Scan with a Sequential Scan on table A?
-What happens if I change the BitMap Scan of table A to an Index Scan?
+What happens if I replace BitMap Scan with an Index Scan on table A?
 What happens if I prevent the use of BitMap Scan for table A?

 General (Use SQL Planner)